aeternity/protocol/AENS.md

 ## Governance

-Lima hard fork is introducing final `.chain` registration namespace.
+Lima protocol upgrade is introducing final `.chain` registration namespace.
 It also retires `.test` namespace.
 We will also not include mechanisms similar to the `sunrise` and `landrush` periods, which are common for DNS, where registration is restricted to small select groups and trademark holders in order to avoid name squatting, before the general public can start claiming names.

 ## Mechanisms